-1. Note that the m-file is organized as main function - this does the whole calculation result 1 = function1(data) result2 = function2(data)end of main function Definition of function 1 Definition of function2
+1. Note that the m-file is organized as

+main function - this does the whole calculation result 1 = function1(data) result2 = function2(data) end of main function Definition of function 1 Definition of function2

 When you press the green arrow to execute the M file, MATLAB will execute all the statements that appear in the main function.
 The statements in function1 and function2 will only be executed if the function is used inside the main function; otherwise they just sit there waiting to be asked to do something.
-I remember doing much the same thing at high-school dances.
+A bit like an engineer at a party...

 2. When functions follow each other in sequence, as shown in this example, then variables defined in one function are invisible to all the other functions.
-For example, the variable 'integral' only has a value inside the function compute rms.
-It does not have a value in create random function.
+For example, the variable 'integral' only has a value inside the function compute_rms.
+It does not have a value in create_random_function.